-(1) The following is the "Basic Policy on Corporate Governance" of the Group.
-[3.1(ii)]

-Based on our "Corporate Philosophy", which embodies our ideal that we will contribute to the development of a more secure society through a striving spirit and cooperative efforts, the Group aims to improve its corporate value by striving to exist in harmony with society and earn the trust and support of all stakeholders.
-To this end, we will strive to improve corporate governance by strengthening supervisory and executive functions of management, ensuring expedited, transparent and objective decision-making, and enhancing compliance management, thereby further improving corporate value.

-(2) Status of understanding of and compliance with the policy set out in the preceding paragraph will be checked by the Board of Directors on a regular basis.
+- (1) The following is the "Basic Policy on Corporate Governance" of the Group.
+[3.1(ii)] - Based on our "Corporate Philosophy," which embodies our determination to achieve growth as a sustainable enterprise by contributing to a prosperous society through our uncompromising approach to product development, the Group aims to improve its corporate value by striving to exist in harmony with society and earn the trust and support of all stakeholders.
+To this end, we will strive to improve corporate governance by strengthening supervisory and executive functions of management, ensuring expedited, transparent and objective decision-making, and enhancing compliance management, thereby further improving corporate value. - (2) Status of understanding of and compliance with the policy set out in the preceding paragraph will be checked by the Board of Directors on a regular basis.
 [2.2, 2.2.1]